Dylan Thomas: Final tour and death in New York

 Later, Thomas went drinking with Reitell at the White Horse and, feeling sick again, returned to the hotel.
-Feltenstein came to see him three times that day, administering the cortisone secretant ACTH by injection and, on his third visit, half a grain (32.4 milligrams) of morphine sulphate, which affected Thomas's breathing.
-Reitell became increasingly concerned and telephoned Feltenstein for advice.
-He suggested she get male assistance, so she called upon the painter Jack Heliker, who arrived before 11 pm.
+Feltenstein came to see him three times that day, administering the cortisone secretant ACTH by injection (a tropic peptide hormone produced and secreted by the anterior pituitary gland) and, on his third visit, half a grain (32.4 milligrams) of morphine sulphate.
+This amount was three times more than was medically appropriate and was, by affecting Thomas's breathing and consequently the oxygen supply to his brain, the precipitating cause of his death.
+After Reitell became increasingly concerned and telephoned Feltenstein for advice he suggested she get male assistance, so she called upon the painter Jack Heliker, who arrived before 11 pm.
 At midnight on 5 November, Thomas's breathing became more difficult and his face turned blue.
 Reitell phoned Feltenstein who arrived at the hotel at about 1 am, and called for an ambulance.
 It then took another hour for the ambulance to arrive at St. Vincent's, even though it was only a few blocks from the Chelsea.

 Thomas was admitted to the emergency ward at St Vincent's Hospital at 1:58 am.
 He was comatose, and his medical notes state that "the impression upon admission was acute alcoholic encephalopathy damage to the brain by alcohol, for which the patient was treated without response".
 Feltenstein then took control of Thomas's care, even though he did not have admitting rights at St. Vincent's.
-The hospital's senior brain specialist, Dr. C.G.
-Gutierrez-Mahoney, was not called to examine Thomas until the afternoon of 6 November, some thirty-six hours after Thomas's admission.
+The hospital's senior brain specialist, C.G.
+Gutierrez-Mahoney, was not called to examine Thomas until the afternoon of 6 November, some 36 hours after Thomas's admission.

-Caitlin flew to America the following day and was taken to the hospital, by which time a tracheotomy had been performed.
-Her reported first words were, "Is the bloody man dead yet?"
-She was allowed to see Thomas only for 40 minutes in the morning but returned in the afternoon and, in a drunken rage, threatened to kill John Brinnin.
-When she became uncontrollable, she was put in a straitjacket and committed, by Feltenstein, to the River Crest private psychiatric detox clinic on Long Island.
+Caitlin, having flown from Britain, arrived at the hospital the following morning, by which time a tracheotomy had been performed.
+Her first words are reported to have been, "Is the bloody man dead yet?"
+Permitted to see Thomas for a short time, she returned, drunk, in the afternoon and made threats to John Brinnin.
+Feltenstein had her put into a straitjacket and committed to the River Crest Sanitarium.

 It is now believed that Thomas had been suffering from bronchitis, pneumonia, emphysema and asthma before his admission to St Vincent's.
-In their 2004 paper, Death by Neglect, D. N. Thomas and Dr Simon Barton disclose that Thomas was found to have pneumonia when he was admitted to hospital in a coma.
+In their 2004 paper, Death by Neglect, D. N. Thomas and former GP Principal Simon Barton disclose that Thomas was found to have pneumonia when he was admitted to hospital in a coma.
 Doctors took three hours to restore his breathing, using artificial respiration and oxygen.
 Summarising their findings, they conclude: "The medical notes indicate that, on admission, Dylan's bronchial disease was found to be very extensive, affecting upper, mid and lower lung fields, both left and right."
-The forensic pathologist, Professor Bernard Knight, concurs: "death was clearly due to a severe lung infection with extensive advanced bronchopneumonia...the severity of the chest infection, with greyish consolidated areas of well-established pneumonia, suggests that it had started before admission to hospital."
+The forensic pathologist, Bernard Knight, who examined the post-mortem report, concurs: "death was clearly due to a severe lung infection with extensive advanced bronchopneumonia...the severity of the chest infection, with greyish consolidated areas of well-established pneumonia, suggests that it had started before admission to hospital."